juliana-arena/terraform-lab-05-backend-s3/README.md

-# terraform-lab-05-backend-s3
-Terraform lab implementing a remote backend using Amazon S3 for secure state management and collaboration.
 # Terraform Lab 05 – Remote Backend with Amazon S3

 This project demonstrates how to configure Terraform to use a remote backend with Amazon S3, enabling secure, centralized, and consistent state management.
 This setup follows Infrastructure as Code best practices and simulates a real-world collaborative environment.